Frequently Asked Questions

 The Washington State Date Exchange for Public Safety is managed by Washington State University and supported by world-class, cloud-based technology.

-We were selected as the data custodian through a competitive process managed by the Washington State Office of the Attorney General, including Request For Proposal (RFP) and Request For Information (RFI) stages.
+We were selected as the data custodian through a competitive process managed by the Washington State Office of the Attorney General opens a new window, including Request For Proposal (RFP) and Request For Information (RFI) stages.
 The state granted responsibility for the program to WSU on August 15, 2023.

 Why does Washington need a use-of-force database?